Tans5/dumpstack/README.md

     }
 })
 ```
-If you want to get all thread stack, you could invoke blow method:
+If you want to get all threads' stacks, you could invoke blow method:

 ```Kotlin
 DumpStack.obtainCurrentStacks()